 - The Classical Guitar Companion by Christopher Berg

 What The Best Classical Guitar Books Have In Common

-Many guitarists of all ages and experience levels seem to become easily overwhelmed at the thought of learning how to read music, but being a beginner is the best time to start doing so because classical guitar method books, like the ones covered here, typically start off very simple and you will be learning multiple skills along the way.
+Many guitarists of all ages and experience levels seem to become quickly overwhelmed at the thought of learning how to read music, but being a beginner is the best time to start doing so because classical guitar method books, like the ones covered here, typically start off very simple and you will be learning multiple skills along the way.

 One of the most critical aspects of being a successful guitarist is having a solid technique.
 Beginner books should have an emphasis on this since learning bad techniques will hinder your progress and keep you from getting better, and this can be a problem if an individual is entirely self-taught and has no guidance whatsoever.

-In these books, you will learn about the different parts of the guitar, how to hold a guitar and maintain proper posture by using a footstool, and of course, proper fingerings on both the plucking and fretting hand.
+In these books, you will learn about the different parts of the guitar, how to hold a guitar and maintain proper posture by using a footstool, and, of course, proper fingerings on both the plucking and fretting hand.

-There are different ways to practice technique, but most beginner books will have short musical pieces, or etudes, to help you focus on certain aspects like working within a certain position on the guitar, crossing strings, and plucking chords.
+There are different ways to practice technique, but most beginner books will have short musical pieces or etudes to help you focus on certain aspects, like working within a certain position on the guitar, crossing strings, and plucking chords.

 Music Theory Fundamentals

-For example, a beginner classical guitar method will start you off by teaching you a few notes, typically on some of the open strings, and show you how to read these notes on the musical staff.
-You will also learn about the rhythmic notation and the value of each one so you can start interpreting sheet music.
+For example, a beginner classical guitar method will start by teaching you a few notes, typically on some of the open strings, and show you how to read these notes on the musical staff.
+You will also learn about the rhythmic notation and the value of each so you can start interpreting sheet music.

 Classical guitar books will also teach you the scales and chords you need to know so that you can have a basic understanding of musical harmony, and when combined with the above, you will have a solid grasp of the fundamentals.